aaron-613/tutorials/HelloWorld.md

 [![image](https://user-images.githubusercontent.com/7603332/151022209-8e0351c8-7e7f-476b-999b-5db055e01be4.png)](https://github.com/SolaceSamples/solace-samples-java-jcsmp/blob/275739cb858cacea5140c5c7c8310cfb50868695/src/main/java/com/solace/samples/jcsmp/HelloWorld.java#L115-L135)

-Note that we specify the payload each loop (could be a text String, or a binary byte[] payload, etc.), as well as define what the message’s published topic is.
+Note that we specify the payload each loop (could be a text `String`, or a binary `byte[]` payload, etc.), as well as define what the message's published topic is.
 Recall: topics are not configured in the Solace broker, they are metadata of the message, and a pattern matching (via subscriptions) is done on each received message.

 ## 8. Run it again!